Rojha-git/YT_cloned_app/README.md

     **** Now you are able to access the monitoring console on grafana for both jenkins job and node_exporter server  ****

+16. login to Jenkins console and run the jenkins job by commenting deployment stage /* stage('Deploy to Kubernets') */ becuase we have have not created aws EKS cluster yet , by this we can test our pipeline till "docker build and push".

+17. run the job , check if any issue came then try to troubleshoot.

+18. configuration steps for generating gmail report --->>

+    --login to your gmail account and search for app password under : " Account >> security " and genaerte the token --Go to jenkins console and configure this in jenkins credential using username and password(token).
+    --under "Dashboard > Manage jenkins > system" configure email notification using smtp server "smtp.gmail.com" , port "465" and your gmail.
+    --similliarly configure extended email notification using global credential that we have configured in jenkins using the same port and server as above.

+      **** Once you trigger the job after this above configuration #18 , it will generate an mail ****